Coopydood/HyperFluent-GNOME/README.md

 ### Adapts to you

-With blur and transparent elements dominating the design, your wallpaper **dynamically** changes the whole look of your windows and UI elements.
+With blur and transparency at the core of the design, your wallpaper **dynamically** changes the whole look of your windows and UI elements.
 The result is a harmonious relationship between your **desktop and core user interfaces** that looks stunning.
 <br>

 ### Beyond the interface